Turbo-Charge Your Revenue!

 To sell on Amazon FBA, you don't need to be resident in the United States.
 However, you need to be selling in one of their selected countries.

-Amazon is a leading online marketplace.
-In fact, around 73% of consumers in the United States shop on Amazon.
+Amazon is a leading online marketplace with over 300 million active users.
 The platform has a wider customer base than Walmart and a strong reputation among consumers.
-The website gets over 200 million visitors in a month which is almost double that of Walmart.
+The website gets over 2 billion visitors in a month which crushes that of Walmart.

 However, Walmart continues to expand, gaining ground amongst US consumers.
 They claim to receive around 100 million unique visitors in a month.

 Now we've covered both Walmart Fulfillment Services and Amazon FBA looking at the pros and cons as well as their differences.
 The question you may be asking is which of these services is right for your business?
-Let's summarize our findings.
+Choosing the best fulfillment services depends on your unique business needs.
+Here are a few factors to keep in mind when choosing between WFS and FBA.

-Both platforms come with their advantages and disadvantages.
+Both platforms come with their pros and cons.
 The good news is you don't have to choose between selling on Amazon FBA or Walmart.
 You can sell on both platforms.
-To increase sales and profits as an ecommerce seller, it is advisable to adopt a multi-channel strategy.
+To boost efficiency and increase sales and profits as an ecommerce seller, you can choose to adopt a multi-channel strategy.
 This allows you to reach a vast range of potential customers.

 You’ve probably already considered selling on Amazon but its way easier than you think.